This document will present the big picture of how data is indexed and searched in SES.

 and the "history boosting" functionality.

-The main entry point of the ajax search is SwagEnterpriseSearch/Controllers/Widgets/Suggest.php
+The main entry point of the ajax search is SwagEnterpriseSearch/Controllers/Widgets/Suggest.php.
+It triggers

 As quick responses are key for a "search as you type" functionality, the ajax search disables the template engine and prints